-In a previous post we explained the different types of twintip kiteboards and the features that make them perform the way they do.
+In a previous post, we explained the different types of twintip kiteboards and the features that make them perform the way they do.
 Now you’ve chosen a board you might be a little uncertain as to what the best setup is for your footstraps and pads.
-In the past this was limited to simply how wide your stance would be (ie. how far apart you place the pads/straps), as all other aspects were fixed, but in the last few years board manufactures have created systems that allow you to adjust every aspect of this positioning:
+In the past, this was limited to simply how wide your stance would be (ie. how far apart you place the pads/straps), as all other aspects were fixed, but in the last few years board manufacturers have created systems that allow you to adjust every aspect of this positioning:

 - Pad distance – the distance between the left and right pad/straps and their relation to the length of the board

 - Pad angle – the angle of the pads in relation to each other

 - Pad position – the position of a single pad in relation to the width of the board

 - Strap width & fit – the width of the inside of a single strap

 In this article, we’re going to help you to understand each and how the combination of these features will allow you to get the best out of your board.